cceh/rti/docs/_sources/shooting.rst.txt

    .. warning::

       Check your pictures for over- (specular lights) or under-exposure.
 Adjust the aperture, time and maybe ISO settings and repeat the run.
-The focus light alone does not give enough guidance to set exposure parameters [#]_.
+The pilot light alone does not give enough guidance to set exposure parameters [#]_.

 Various Notes
 =============

-Your mileage will depend on how fast the camera can save the pictures to the memory card.
-Many cameras have a small internal buffer, which fills up after a short burst, and after that the speed of the memory card limits the frame rate.
+Working speed: Your mileage may vary depending on the exposure time you have to select and on the speed of the memory card in the camera.
+Cameras have an internal buffer, which fills up after a short burst, after that the speed of the memory card may limit the frame rate.
+If your exposure time is longer than the writing time the speed of the memory card may not matter.

-For greatest depth of field (:term:`DOF`) use the smallest aperture (that is the *highest* aperture number) that you can manage.
-Most cameras use the largest aperture for viewing, the DOF you see in the viewfinder is much less than the DOF you will get on the picture.
-In case of a 3D object focus on the middle ground.
+For greatest depth of field (:term:`DOF`) use the smallest aperture (that is the *highest* aperture number).
+When you look through the viewfinder you see the DOF of the largest aperture, which is much less than the DOF you will get on the picture.
+For best results focus on the middle ground.

 If you want color, place the object onto a :term:`grey card`.
-This will make it a lot easier to find the correct white balance in the raw converter software.
+This will make it easier to find the correct white balance in the raw converter software.

 Footnotes
 =========

-.. [#] The focus light (current shared by N LEDs) has not the same intensity as
+.. [#] The pilot light (current shared by N LEDs) has not the same intensity as
        the individual LED (current used by one LED) because LED emission is not linear with current.
 Also specular lights will be N times brighter if the object is lighted by one LED only.